DHI-GRAS/worldwater-toolbox/README.md

 We present a simple yet robust method for fusing optical and Synthetic Aperture Radar (SAR) data for mapping surface water dynamics over.

+To get started, we have included a comprehensive README file that contains all the necessary information, including installation instructions and a list of fundamental commands.
+To provide you with a better understanding of the package's capabilities, we are in the process of preparing a set of examples that demonstrate various use cases.
+These examples will offer practical insights into how the World Water Python Package can be utilized efficiently.

 Installing pytho package:
 ```python